-Issue date Brief description Conclusions Proposals for improvement November 2017 Annual audit letter 2016-17 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
-The Annual Audit Letter is in Appendix 2 of this report. the Council complied with its responsibilities relating to financial reporting and use of resources; I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources; and my work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2016-17 accounts or key financial systems.
-None Local risk-ba ased performance audit June 2018 Review of Performance Management Arrangements The Council purchased a new local government performance management system (developed and supplied by CAMMS) to enhance arrangements for performance management.
-The audit evaluated the impact of the new system.
-The performance management system collates data efficiently and supports the Council's evaluation of its work, but lacks financial information: the efficient collection of performance measures supports the monitoring of improvement objectives; the Council is effective in validating and testing the data included in the performance management system; and the performance management system has the capacity to record all relevant data but the Council does not include financial information in the data set.
-P1 The Council should include summary financial information in the Service Performance Review reports.
+Issue date Brief description Conclusions Proposals for improvement November 2017 Annual Audit Letter 2016-17 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
+The Annual Audit Letter is in Appendix 2 of this report.
+The Council complied with its responsibilities relating to financial reporting and use of resources; The Auditor General is satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources; The Auditor General issued a certificate confirming that the audit of the accounts has been completed on 29 September 2017; and To date my work on behalf of the Auditor General on the certification of grant claims and returns has not identified significant issues that would impact on the 2017-18 accounts or key financial systems.
+None